rdodesigns/vimrc/README.md

 - Gundo: Visualise the vim undo tree.
 Activated with `F5`.
 - [Powerline][powerline]: Awesome statusline.
 Instead of installing this system wide, this repo contains the most recent version through Vundle.
+- [Abolish][abolish]: easily search for, substitute, and abbreviate multiple variants of a word

 <!-- Links -->
 [powerline]: https://powerline.readthedocs.org/
 [numtoggle]: http://goo.gl/0ZHg2 "Relative line numbers in Vim for super-fast movement"
+[abolish]: https://github.com/tpope/vim-abolish "easily search for, substitute, and abbreviate multiple variants of a word"